kubernetes/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 It may be desirable to allow out of band data (metadata) to be transmitted from the KAS to the Proxy Server.
 We expect to handle metadata in the HTTP Connect case using http 'X' headers on the Connect request.
 This means that the metadata can only be sent when establishing a KAS to Proxy tunnel.
-For the GRPC case we just update the interface to the KAS.
+For the gRPC case we just update the interface to the KAS.
 In this case the metadata can be sent even during tunnel usage.

 Each connectivity proxy allows secure connections to one or more cluster networks.